edkrueger/eco395m-2022-fall/homeworks/1-homework.md

 ## Problem 0 - (0 points)
 Some initial setup.
-a) Create a new private repository on GitHub
+a) Create a new private repository called `eco395m-homework-1` on GitHub
 b) Select "Settings>Collaborators>" and add "edkrueger", "ericschulman" and "mynameisphatcao" as collaborators
 c) Clone the repository locally